-Note: We are in active development.
-You can find the latest version of Kurento JavaScript Client at npm and Bower.
+Note: You can find the latest version of Kurento JavaScript Client at npm and Bower.

-6.2 WebRTC Magic Mirror
+7.2 WebRTC Magic Mirror

 This web application consists of a WebRTC loopback video communication, adding a funny hat over detected faces.
 This is an example of a Computer Vision and Augmented Reality filter.